ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

 With over 20 years of experience in consulting and software engineering across various industries, I have developed a keen interest in data and its potential to drive business results.
-I currently lead multidisciplinary teams to help companies make more informed, data-driven decisions.
+I currently lead multidisciplinary teams that help companies make more informed, data-driven decisions.

 My technical background includes:
 - Data and AI solutions architecture in Databricks, AWS, and Google Cloud;